 Plus they can make your business attractive to your 3Cs (candidates, clients, colleagues).

-I want to share my insights whilst being a judge, sharing time with other judges, and being on panels interviewing recruitment leaders.
+We have been a judge for some of the best recruitment awards, so wanted share our insights whilst being a judge, sharing time with other judges, and being on panels interviewing recruitment leaders.

 What Judges Say and Think Whilst Judging Recruitment Awards